MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingToolsAndMethods.rst

 * Is low-power enabled for CPU and peripherals?
 Is the memory disabled/changed to save power?
 * Get the memory layout of the project

-    * What are the code sections for BSP and Java
+    * What are the code sections for the BSP and the Application?
     * Where are the BSP stack and heap?
 What about the Application stack and heap?
     * Where are the Java immortals heap?
     * Where are the Java strings?